-Information related to the creation of accounts or that otherwise identifies you as a customer or end user of Airtable is what we call "Customer Information."
-Customer Information may include certain "personally identifiable information" or "PII", such as your name, email address, gender, postal address and phone number.
-It also may include payment information, such as payment method, credit card information, and any contact information (such as name and postal address) associated with payment billing information.
-If you are an end user using the Services through an account created on your behalf by an Airtable customer (such as an employer, organization of which you are a member, or another individual), we may collect and process Customer Information about you on behalf of the Airtable customer with whom your use of the Services is associated.
+Information related to the creation of accounts or that otherwise identifies you as a customer or end user of the Services is what we call "Customer Information."
+Customer Information may include personal information, such as your name, email address, gender, postal address, phone number and payment card information.
+If you are an end user using the Services through an account created on your behalf by an Airtable customer (such as an employer, an organization of which you are a member, or another individual), we may collect and process Customer Information about you on behalf of the Airtable customer with whom your use of the Services is associated.

-When you create an account with Airtable, we may collect certain Customer Information directly from you or, if you create your account using a third-party service (such as Google or a single sign-on service such as Okta), we may collect Customer Information about you from the third-party service (such as your username or user ID associated with that third-party service).
-By choosing to create an account using a third-party service, you authorize us to collect Customer Information necessary to authenticate your account with the third-party service provider.
+When you create an account with Airtable, we may collect certain Customer Information directly from you or, if you create your account using a third-party service such as Google, Apple, or a single-sign-on service such as Okta, we may collect Customer Information about you from the third-party service (such as your username or user ID associated with that third-party service).
+If you create your account using such a third-party service, or if you give us permission by changing the settings on your Airtable account, we may also collect, and you authorize us to collect, information about your personal contacts as may be stored within that third-party service, which we may use to facilitate your invitation of collaborators to Airtable.
+By choosing to create an account using a third-party service, you also authorize us to collect Customer Information necessary to authenticate your account with the third-party service provider.

-We collect information about how you use the Services and your actions on the Services, including IP addresses, what software and hardware you use (such as browser types, operating systems, ISPs, platform type, device type, mobile device identifiers such as make and model, mobile carrier), pages or features of Airtable used and associated dates and time stamps, search terms, links you click, whether you open messages sent to your account, and other statistics related to your usage of the Services.
+We collect information about how you use the Services and your actions on the Services, including your IP addresses, browser types, operating systems, ISPs, platform types, device types, mobile device identifiers such as make and model, and mobile carrier.
 We may also use tools, including third-party tools, to collect analytics data.
-Some of this information is collected through the use of "cookies" and other tracking technologies, such as web beacons, session replay scripts, and similar technologies ("tracking technologies").
-We may also work with third party partners to employ tracking technologies.
+Some of this information is collected through the use of "cookies" and other tracking technologies, such as web beacons, pixels, session replay scripts, and similar technologies ("tracking technologies").

-We use the information we collect for a variety of purposes, and how we use it depends on what we collect and what Services you use (or features of the Services).
+We use the information we collect for a variety of purposes, and how we use it depends on what we collect and what Services (or features of the Services) you use.
 These purposes may include:

-You may access, correct, amend, or delete Content by accessing it within Airtable.
+You may access, correct, amend, or delete Content within Airtable.
 You control all Content you upload.
 Content you delete (including Content containing personal information) may be retained in archived or backup copies in order to enable you to use certain features like revision history and base snapshots.
 For instructions on how to permanently delete Content from your Airtable account, please contact us at email@example.com.
-Please note that permanent deletion of Content through this process will impair or disable those features with respect to that Content.
+Please note that permanent deletion of Content through this process may impair or disable some features of the Services (such as revision history and base snapshots) with respect to that Content.

 We may use some of the information we collect for marketing purposes, including to send you promotional communications about new Airtable features, products, events, or other opportunities.
 If you wish to stop receiving these communications or to opt out of use of your information for these purposes, please follow the opt-out instructions by clicking "Unsubscribe" (or similar opt-out language) in those communications.
 You can also contact us at firstname.lastname@example.org to opt out.